AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-queries.md

 Likewise, the query specifies exactly the fields that are desired for both `country` (`id` and `full_name_english`) and `categories` (`items`, which itself has a sub-selection of fields), and the data we receive back mirrors that field specification.
-There are presumably many more fields available for these data types, but we will get back only what we asked for.
+There are presumably many more fields available for these data types, but we get back only what we asked for.

 > You may notice that the return value for `items` is actually an _array_ of values, but we are nevertheless directly selecting
 > sub-fields for it.
 When a field's type is a list, GraphQL implicitly understands sub-selections to apply to each item